 Charge against NFL player Michael Bennett dropped in Texas

-HOUSTON (AP) - Prosecutors in Texas are dismissing a felony charge against NFL defensive end Michael Bennett, who was accused of pushing the arm of a paraplegic security guard while trying to get onto the field after the 2017 Super Bowl in Houston.
+HOUSTON (AP) - Prosecutors in Texas said Wednesday they are dismissing a felony charge against NFL defensive end Michael Bennett, who was accused of pushing the arm of a paraplegic security guard while trying to get onto the field after the 2017 Super Bowl in Houston.

-Bennett was a spectator at the 2017 game and a member of the Philadelphia Eagles when he tried to get onto the field after the Patriots' win to see his brother, Martellus Bennett, a tight end for the team at the time.
+Bennett, now 33, was a spectator at the 2017 game and a member of the Philadelphia Eagles when he tried to get onto the field after the Patriots' victory to see his brother, Martellus Bennett, a tight end for New England at the time.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.